mattburesh/wpwp/README.md

-# WordPack
+# WPwp

-WordPack is a boilerplate WordPress starter theme, for getting up and running with webpack 4.
+WPwp is a boilerplate WordPress starter theme, for getting up and running with webpack 4.

 ## Features